MOFA: Modular Factorial Design for Hyperparameter Optimization: Empirical Evaluation

-\textbf{Model-Free.} Apparently, MOFA does not depend on any parametric learning models.
+\textbf{Model-Free.} Apparently, MOFA follows the standard pipeline of HPO (exploration \& exploitation), but it does not depend on any parametric model.
+It is lightweight, model-free and easy to implement.

-\textbf{Parallelization.} It is easy to calculate the maximum total time that MOFA will take to evaluate in a parallel way.
-Assume that the maximum evaluation time for a single configuration is $t_e$, where $e$ is the $e_{th}$ iteration, the number of processes working in parallel is $n$, the number of iterations is $E$, and the number of rows in OLH is $N$.
-Then, the maximum total time spent in parallel mode is $T = \sum_{e=1}^E{t_e\times N/n}$.
-Since we assume that all samples spent the maximum time of $t_e$, the actual time spent is much less than $T$.
+\textbf{Parallelization.} Let the time required by MOFA to prepare one iteration of exploration and to exploit the results be denoted by $a$.
+Assume that the maximal time needed to evaluate a single hyperparameter configuration is $t_e$, where $e$ is the $e_{th}$ iteration, the number of processes working in parallel is $n$, the number of iterations is $E$, and the number of runs in OLH is $N$.
+Then, the maximum total time spent in parallel mode is $T = \sum_{e=1}^E{a+(t_e\times N/n)}$.
+Compared to computing efforts of training and validation, the time required by MOFA (or most other HPO methods) for preparation and analysis $a$ is negligible.
+Thus, we can approximate $T\approx \sum_{e=1}^E{t_e\times N/n}$.
+Considering Figures~2 to~4 and Fig.~\ref{fig:gpu} together, one can recognize that increased parallelism of MOFA directly translates into efficiency gains with a speed-up in the order of $n$.

-\textbf{Sample Efficiency.} Theoretically, the discrepancy of data points can directly affect efficiency.
-MOFA uses an OLH-based sampler that preserves better discrepancy than other sampling methods.
-Table~\ref{tab:pick-the-best} shows that the HPO performance of OLH outperforms other methods in a single iteration without factorial analysis.
-Appendix.~\ref{appendix:space-filling} visualize the uniformity of different criteria for Latin Hypercube construction.
+\textbf{Sample Efficiency.} Theoretically, the discrepancy of data points can directly affect efficiency of sampling.
+MOFA uses an OLH-sampler that ensures better discrepancy than other sampling methods, orthogonality of OLH can further improve sample efficiency by eliminating the influence of correlated hyperparameters.
+Table~\ref{tab:mofa_sampler} shows that the OLH-sampler performs better than other sampling schemes.

-\textbf{Limitations.} MOFA supports both continual and discrete hyperparameters, but it does not apply to HPO tasks with categorical hyperparameters (e.g. optimizer) since it requires numerical computation in the transformer.
-Another issue is that building a proper OLH with hundreds of factors requires huge computation memory.
-The space complexity is $O(d^2)$, where $d$ is the number of factors.
+\textbf{Categorical hyperparameters.} MOFA supports both continuous and discrete hyperparameters.
+In order to support categorical hyperparameters (e.g. selection of optimizers), one solution is to treat the categorical hyperparameters as one-hot hyperparameters. e.g., we treat the \textit{optimizer} as multiple hyperparameters such as \textit{SGD}, \textit{Adam} and \textit{RMSprop}, while each of them has binary ($0,1$) levels.